aminaaurangzeb/DelimeterMatcher/README.md

 # DelimeterMatcher

-It is a basic application which matches the delimeters in the code provided in the input file.
+It is a basic application which matches the delimeters in the code.
+Input code is provided through the input file "text.txt".